savannahostrowski/cinest/README.md

 1. In root of project (`/`), run `docker-compose up` to run the API and database in containers for local development

-## Azure Developer CLI
+## Try out the new Azure Developer CLI easy `init` flow!
 This project was made Azure Developer CLI-compatible using the new `azd init` flow, which detects your local app stack and generates the right configuration to get the application up and running on Azure.

-To try it out, checkout the `not-azdified` branch and run `azd init` in the directory with the project and go through these steps:
+To try it out, checkout the `not-azdified` branch and run `azd init` in the directory with the project and walk through the wizard.
+This feature is experimental and in alpha stage.
+Currently this project still requires these manual configurations:
-1. Enable buildpack support (needed for front-end)

 1. Postgres DB is not automatically detected so you need to add it manually during the init flow

+After generation...
+1. Enable buildpack support to create the front-end container image via `azd config set alpha.buildpacks on`
+1. The standard `.gitignore` for Python automatically adds `lib/` --> needed to update the `.gitignore` to prevent it from ignoring the `infra/lib` directory.
 1. Port is configured to 8080 in the `frontend.bicep`, you will need to update to 5173 for Vite
 1. Error on backend container in log stream (connection refused by asyncpg) --> update env variables in `api.bicep` to match what I'm looking for in my app for the DB
 1. Error on fronend container in log stream (Oryx workspace/ not found in the container) --> add a start script in `package.json` to run `npm run dev -- --host` (this feels hacky and probably suboptimal??)